 Fallkniven is a Swedish company widely regarded for making excellent knives.
 Fallkniven A1 is a fixed blade survival knife with full tang construction, which makes it especially strong and hard to break.

 It is 11 inches long in total and the blade is 6 1/3 inches long.
 It is made of laminated VG-10 stainless steel with satin finish.
-The blade has spear point shape, which is excellent for usage in wilderness.
+The blade has spear point shape, which is excellent for usage in the wilderness.
 It is rated at 59 HRC hardness.
 If you don’t like this specific finish, there is also a black one.

-The handle is made of a material called kraton.
-It is a semi-rubbery high density polymer, which provides excellent anti-slippery measures when paired together with the diamond shaped pattern.
+The handle is made of a material called Kraton.
+It is a semi-rubbery high-density polymer, which provides excellent anti-slippery measures when paired together with the diamond-shaped pattern.
 The design is rather plain, but it sits nicely in hand.
 The end of the handle can be used for hammering.

 It comes packed with a polymer sheath or genuine leather sheath.
-Make sure you read the description carefully if you would like to get the leather sheath, because it is not always available.
+Make sure you read the description carefully if you would like to get the leather sheath because it is not always available.

 Schrade SCHF9 Extreme Survival Knife